 You'll need to travel in a smaller plane, typically changing at Barbados to reach SVG.
 February is usually warm and one of the driest months on the islands.

 The year round heat of the Middle East just about lingers on the coast at Aqaba and the Dead Sea but nights in Amman, Petra and the desert can be cold, cold, cold.
 So... know before you go.
 Bear in mind that summer at these sites can be stiflingly hot so if you want some sunshine on the coast but don't want to sleep beneath the stars then this could be the time to go for you to visit Jordan.

 Miami and the Keys are still warm in February but not quite as hot and humid as they'll be later in the year.
 Miami offers chic, beachside hotels and clubs while hire a car and drive virtually on the water to reach the most colourful key of all: Key West.

-Malaysian Borneo offers up plenty of activities beyond its perfectly pristine beaches (white sand - check, clear blue water, check, palms, oh yes.)
+Malaysian Borneo mixes endangered species in with its perfectly pristine beaches (white sand - check, clear blue water, check, palms, oh yes.)